mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 circumvent their natural behavior in the long run, embedded deeply from being trained on terrabytes of untyped python and react slop.

-So, I've been gathering a list of what I call "requirements-circumventing behavior": the requirements are explicitly and unambiguously stated via prompts or strong types or warnings or linters or tests or planning, but LLM nature _desperately_ tries to circumvent them because they cannot keep up a sustained fight against their nature.
+So, I've been gathering a list of what I call "constraint-evading behavior": the constraints are explicitly and unambiguously stated via prompts or strong types or warnings or linters or tests or planning, but LLM nature _desperately_ tries to evade them because they cannot keep up a sustained fight against their nature.

-The solution to encountering requirements-circumventing behavior is NOT to get the LLM to loop or Ralph or power through it and figure out a way to brute force the requirements or sneak around them with hacks.
+The solution to encountering constraint-evading behavior is NOT to get the LLM to loop or Ralph or power through it and figure out a way to brute force the constraints or sneak around them with hacks.
 The solution is to pause and report back and discuss the proper path interactively.
-And the sooner you can spot requirements-circumventing behavior (or the sooner the LLM can spot it within itself), the sooner you can actually continue on a productive route.
+And the sooner you can spot constraint-evading behavior (or the sooner the LLM can spot it within itself), the sooner you can actually continue on a productive route.

 Decisions that require Scrutiny